China–Iran relations: Society

 There are several historic social connections between the two states.
-Although the two societies psychologically identify with one another because they both share the national pride and historical identity that comes along with being the descendants of two great empires and modern successor-states to ancient civilizations, there was limited interaction after the Chinese Revolution in 1949, social interactions improved after the 1960s.
-Anti-Chinese sentiments in Iran increasing due to China's economic activity and social differences between the two countries.
+Although the two societies psychologically identify with one another because they both share the national pride and historical identity that comes along with being the descendants of two great empires and modern successor-states to ancient civilizations, there was limited interaction after the Chinese Communist Revolution in 1949.
+Social interactions improved after the 1960s.

-Ali Motahari and Former President Mahmoud Ahmadinejad expresses concern over China's persecution of Uyghur Muslims.

-Even Chinese state-ran news agencies upheld the validity of the internationally controversial election and ultimately attributed any problems that day to terrorists and vandals.
-They deliberately left out images of Iranian security forces brutalizing the protesters.
+According to The Diplomat in January 2021, anti-Chinese sentiment in Iran was increasing in due to China's economic activity and social differences between the two countries.
+A September 2021 poll done by the Center for International and Security Studies at Maryland had 42% of Iranian respondents holding an unfavorable view of China compared to 58% holding a favorable view.
+Gallup polling for 2023 had 51% of Iranians approving of China's leadership which was higher than approval of their own (43%), Russia's (31%), and USA's leadership (10%); the results had been consistent with Gallup data from 2021 and 2022 on Iranian approval of Chinese and American leadership.

-About 2,000 Chinese now live in Tehran, and 70 Chinese companies have relocated to Iran.
+About 2,000 Chinese live in Tehran as of 2005, and 70 Chinese companies have relocated to Iran.